Friday, February 27, 2026

 Study: Poverty increases the risk of receiving the wrong medication

-People with lower incomes are 85% more likely to receive incorrect or inappropriate treatment.
+People with lower incomes have an 85% higher risk of receiving incorrect or inappropriate treatment.
 Credit: Shutterstock

-People with lower incomes are 85% more likely to receive incorrect or inappropriate treatment.
+People with lower incomes have an 85% higher risk of receiving incorrect or inappropriate treatment.
 Credit: Shutterstock

 A national study by Aarhus University (Denmark) shows: Those who are poor have an 85% higher risk of being treated with potentially unsuitable medication – even in a country with free access to healthcare.